 Plus, for enhanced transparency, you can show the extended calculation for your scenarios:

-If you want to explore more on our Forecasting module, you can also read about how to avoid getting Silent NOs from potential customers in Search Engine Journal.
+If you want to explore more on our Forecasting module, you can also read about how to avoid getting Silent NOs from potential customers.

 We've also launched SEOmonitor Masterclass on SEO Forecasting — a free, on-demand course about creating a realistic forecast, why it matters, and how to use it to create better SEO proposals that bring relevant business in.